leocengia/SCI-repo/README.md

 > from [insert time frame] [insert
 > date or date range].

+**Agent-normalized template text**

+This property's theme park shuttle service is available from [insert time frame] [daily/on weekends/on weekdays].
+In addition to the template above, you may use the one below to indicate when a shuttle is not available: This property's theme park shuttle service is not available from [insert time frame] [insert date or date range].

 **Important information**

 Ensure that Theme park shuttle is selected in